ZachHeick/zachheick.github.io/_posts/2017-10-25-Supervised-Learning-and-Online-Gaming.md

 Once a match has started, there are multiple objectives that must be destroyed before reaching the nexus.
 Players must work together and decide which of these objectives should be taken first.
 Taking objectives first gives a team huge momentum in planning their next move and can be crucial to winning the match.

+#### Feature Vectors and Target

-The **feature** **vector** included:
+The feature vector included:

   * The five picked champions and five banned champions for each team
   * The first team to get a kill
   * The first team to destroy a turret
   * The first team to kill the dragon
   * The first team to kill Rift Herald

+The team champion columns were represented by the numeric ID of the champion.
+The objective columns contained value 0, 1, or 2.
+Value 0 represents no team getting this objective, and 1 and 2 for Blue team and Red team.
+The target value was Blue team or Red Team.

 ## Predicting Match Outcomes

+#### Process and Algorithms

 Once the data was cleaned and I had the features selected, I then wanted to explore multiple classification algorithms to use for my final prediction model.

+#### Algorithm Analysis

+#### How do I Choose an Algorithm?

+#### Final Model

 ## Final Thoughts, What I learned, and Future Work